StardustDL/aexpy/README.md

 Preprocess a distribution for a package release.

-AexPy provide four preprocessing mode:
+AexPy provide four preprocessing modes:

+- `-s`, `--src`: (default) Use given distribution information (path to code, package name, modules)
 - `-r`, `--release`: download and unpack the package wheel and automatically load from dist-info
 - `-w`, `--wheel`: Unpack existing package wheel file and automatically load from dist-info
 - `-d`, `--dist`: Automatically load from unpacked wheel, and its dist-info
-- `-s`, `--src`: (default) Use given distribution information (path to code, package name, modules)

 AexPy will automatically load package name, version, top-level modules, and dependencies from dist-info.